Career Planning

 Validation

-This course will help you navigate today's career planning and job hunting journey in a profound way and within four weeks of part-time study.
+This course will help you navigate today's career planning and job hunting journey in a profound way and within two weeks of part-time study.
 There are many different job markets across Canada seeking new hires for many different opportunities.
 Building your own career pathway and setting career goals will make you a job-ready candidate.

 The Government of Canada has created a multi-channel web service thanks to the Canada Job Bank.
 Under the leadership of Employment and Social Development and the Canada Employment Insurance Commission, the Job Bank makes it easier for Canadians to find work and plan their careers, and easier for employers to recruit and hire across the country.